Place de la Bourse, Bordeaux: History

-In the original plan, a statue of King Louis XV of France was erected in the square.
-This statue was destroyed during the French Revolution.
-After the destruction of the statue, a Corinthian column-fountain was built on the square.
-Finally, in 1869 the sculpture Three Graces was installed in the same location.
+The Place de la Bourse was designed between 1735 and 1738 by Jacques Gabriel, and built by his son Ange-Jacques Gabriel, the principal architect of King Louis XV.
+In the original plan, a statue of Louis XV was erected on the square, which was destroyed during the French Revolution.
+After the statue's removal, a Tree of Liberty was planted, and after the Restoration, a Corinthian column-fountain was built on the square.
+Finally, in 1869 the Three Graces sculpture was installed in the same location.

-Design of the surrounding buildings was finished by Ange-Jacques Gabriel in 1739; the project was issued for construction two weeks after the architect's death.
-After his death, his son was put in charge and finished the construction of the buildings.
+Design of the surrounding buildings was completed by Jacques Gabriel in 1739; the project was issued for construction two weeks after the architect's death.
+His son Ange-Jacques Gabriel was then put in charge and finished the buildings' construction.

 Architecture

-This square is one of the most representative works of classical French architectural art of the eighteenth century.
+This square is one of the most representative works of 18th-century neoclassical French architecture.
 In the north stood the Palais de la Bourse (current Chamber of Commerce and Industry of Bordeaux) and in the south the Hotel des Fermes (now Interregional Directorate of Customs and Indirect Rights, which houses the National Museum of Customs).
-It was designed by Ange-Jacques Gabriel between 1735 and 1738.
 The sculptures represent Minerve protecting the arts and Mercury favoring the commerce of the city.

-In 2007 it was included on the UNESCO World Heritage List as "an outstanding urban and architectural ensemble" of the 18th century.
+In 2007, it was included on the UNESCO World Heritage List as "an outstanding urban and architectural ensemble" of the 18th century.